-Tofu is marinated in a savory Asian garlic sauce that BOOMS with savory, delicious flavor!
-An easy dish that’s great with a side of steamed veggies.
+Tofu marinated in an Asian-style garlic sauce that’s packed with savory, delicious flavor!
+An easy dish that’s perfect with a side of rice & steamed veggies.

 I love that this dish is so simple, yet booming with flavor.
-Tofu is marinated in a sticky sweet sauce made with hoisin, garlic, and soy sauce.
-If you’re not familiar with hoisin, I hope you get familiar!
+The tofu marinates in a sticky sweet sauce made with hoisin, garlic, and tamari.
+If you’re not familiar with hoisin sauce, I hope you get familiar!
 It’s like a thick, flavorful Asian BBQ sauce.
 (Yes!)
 The first time I used it was for this Vegetable Lo Mein and knew I had to start working it into more meals.
-The wonderful flavor and texture is perfect for an easy marinade.
-I love serving this dish alongside fresh steamed veggies!
+The flavor and texture is perfect for an easy marinade like this one.

 Asian Garlic Tofu with Rice

 - 4 green onions

 - Optional for serving: cooked brown rice, quinoa, noodles, sesame seeds for topping